jkmulq/cvr-cleaning/README.md

 Enable them in a run with `BUILD_EMPLOYMENT_HISTORY=true` and/or `EXTRACT_TED_NOTICES=true` (see [Replication](#replication)).
 Both are resumable and can also be run on their own with `Rscript` once the matched datasets exist.

-The [code/drafts/](code/drafts) folder contains experimental or benchmark scripts.
-These are useful for development, but they are not part of the default replication workflow.

 ## Required local inputs